blackbhc/refactor/development-manual/development.md

     the dataset name should be the absolute path of the dataset, e.g. `/group1/group2/dataset_name`.
 If such dataset does not exist, the writer will create it automatically.
 The data type of the dataset will be restored by `node`, during creation of the dataset.

-### `src/engine`: <a id="src_engine"></a><a href="#list_of_modules"><font size=4>(src list)</font></a>

-This part organize the other modules to work together.

-#### Design philosophy

-The so-called virtual analysis engine is designed to be a one-time calculator at required synchronized time steps.

-In a black box view: the virtual analysis engine is a calculator associated with a monitor, which will do all calculation by itself.
-All you need to do is to press some buttons (public APIs) on the monitor, then what you experienced is just like you are using a calculator.
-Namely, press `start` button (the constructor) to start the engine, press `run_with` button to run the engine process your data every time you get some data (from the simulation), and finally press `stop` button (the destructor) to stop the engine, and the machine will save the results for you.
-There are mainly 4 parts of it, a design scheme of the engine (the ini parameter file), a printer (writer with hdf5), a calculator and a monitor.
-For the programmer, the so called virtual analysis engine is the 4 parts, but for the user, the virtual analysis engine is just the monitor.

-In a technical point of view: The virtual analysis engine is a higher level wrapper of other modules, which will combine other modules together to finish the on-the-fly analysis.

-#### APIs

-- `monitor.run_with(...)`: the main open API of the monitor class, which can be imagined as a monitor screen of a analysis engine.
-This API with receive the data from the simulation and call the other APIs to finish the on-the-fly analysis.
-- transfer the data from the simulation to the virtual analysis engine.
-- `monitor.push_data(...)`: the API between the monitor of the analysis engine, which push the data and the parameter to the virtual analysis engine.
-- `monitor.save()`: the API between the monitor and the writer class, to save the analysis results at each step into hdf5 files.
-- `calculator.recv_data(...)`: the API between the companion of the `monitor.push_data(...)` that receive the data from the monitor and the real analysis parts.
-- `calculator.start()`: start up the analysis engine.
-- `calculator.stop()`: stop the analysis engine, which will free some status flags and resources.
-- `calculator.pre_process(...)`: the wrapper of the pre-process part of the analysis engine, which will be called before the main analysis function in each synchronized time step.
-- `calculator.model()`: the wrapper of the model level analysis of the analysis engine.
-- `calculator.particle()`: the wrapper of the particle level analysis part of the analysis engine.
-- `calculator.orbit_curve()`: the wrapper of the orbit level log part of the analysis engine.
-- `calculator.group()`: the wrapper of the group level analysis part of the analysis engine.
-- `calculator.post()`: the wrapper of the post process part of the analysis engine, which will be called after all synchronized time steps.
-- `calculator.run_once`: the API to call the calculator to analysis of the data at one synchronized time step.
-  This function is a wrapper of the previous APIs.
-- `calculator.feedback()`: the wrapper to return a vector of the analysis results' pointers to the monitor, which will be used to write the analysis results into the hdf5 file.

-#### Implementation details

-- class `monitor`: the virtual analysis engine's monitor.

-  - `run_with(...)`: arguments are pointers of the simulation data, which must includes array of particle id (1D), mass (1D), particle type (1D), coordinate (2D), velocity (2D) of particles, and a time stamp variable, a integer to specify the length of the arrays.
-There is additional argument for the potential tracers' particle type , if the codes support potential tracer feature (see in other section ???).
-  - `galotfa::parameter::para* para`: the pointer to the parameter class, will be initialized in the constructor, based on a temporary `ini_parser` object.
-The default ini parameter filename is specified at here, which is `galotfa.ini` in the working directory.
-  - `create_writers()`: create the writer objects based on the parameter file.

-- class `calculator`: the virtual analysis engine's calculator.

-  - constructor: with one argument `galotfa::parameter::para&`, which is a reference to the parameter class.
-  - some container of the analysis results, which will be used to restore the results from different analysis modules.
-  - `recv_data(...)`: the API between the companion of the `monitor.push_data(...)` that receive the data from the monitor and deliver the real analysis parts.
-  - There are two versions of this function, one of which support the potential tracer.
-  - At the end of the function, the `run_once` function will be called to analysis the data at one synchronized time step.
-  - Actually, the `monitor.push_data(...)` function is an inline function that just call this function, to define them as separate functions is just for better readability of the codes.
-  - `start()`: start up the analysis engine, which will allocate the memory for the analysis results and set some status flags.
-  - `stop()`: stop the analysis engine, which will free some status flags and resources.
-  - the analysis wrappers (list in the API section): use the parameters to call the pure functions, which is implemented in the real analysis modules, to finish the on-the-fly analysis, and then update the analysis results that returned by the pure functions.
-  - `run_once(...)`: the API to call the calculator to analysis of the data at one synchronized time step.
-    This function is a wrapper of the previous APIs and will be automatically called by the `recv_data` function.
-  - `feedback(...)`: return the analysis results' pointers to the monitor, due to the limitation of static type, the pointers will be stored in a vector of `void*` type, which will be converted to the real type in the monitor.
-    Keep this in mind when you want to add a new analysis module, and be careful to use the pointers in the vector.

-    <font color=red>Note</font>: such pointers' data will be overwritten in the each synchronized time step, so the
-    monitor should save the data immediately after the `feedback` function is called.